Van ECK Associates Corp Has $156,000 Holdings in DiamondRock Hospitality (NYSE:DRH)

-Van ECK Associates Corp increased its stake in shares of DiamondRock Hospitality (NYSE:DRH – Get Rating) by 66.9% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 16,280 shares of the real estate investment trust’s stock after acquiring an additional 6,527 shares during the period.
-Van ECK Associates Corp’s holdings in DiamondRock Hospitality were worth $156,000 as of its most recent SEC filing.
+Van ECK Associates Corp raised its position in shares of DiamondRock Hospitality (NYSE:DRH – Get Rating) by 66.9% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 16,280 shares of the real estate investment trust’s stock after buying an additional 6,527 shares during the period.
+Van ECK Associates Corp’s holdings in DiamondRock Hospitality were worth $156,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds also recently bought and sold shares of DRH.
-US Asset Management LLC bought a new position in DiamondRock Hospitality during the 3rd quarter worth about $44,000.
-Mercer Global Advisors Inc. ADV bought a new position in shares of DiamondRock Hospitality during the third quarter worth about $96,000.
-Schonfeld Strategic Advisors LLC acquired a new stake in DiamondRock Hospitality in the 3rd quarter valued at approximately $113,000.
-Mackenzie Financial Corp bought a new stake in DiamondRock Hospitality in the 3rd quarter valued at approximately $120,000.
-Finally, Bridgefront Capital LLC bought a new stake in DiamondRock Hospitality in the 3rd quarter valued at approximately $158,000.
-99.96% of the stock is currently owned by institutional investors and hedge funds.
+Several other large investors have also recently bought and sold shares of DRH.
+Sumitomo Mitsui DS Asset Management Company Ltd grew its position in DiamondRock Hospitality by 15.3% during the 4th quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 20,954 shares of the real estate investment trust’s stock worth $201,000 after acquiring an additional 2,778 shares during the last quarter.
+Veriti Management LLC grew its holdings in shares of DiamondRock Hospitality by 31.2% during the fourth quarter.
+Veriti Management LLC now owns 17,780 shares of the real estate investment trust’s stock worth $171,000 after purchasing an additional 4,231 shares during the last quarter.
+Bank of New York Mellon Corp increased its stake in shares of DiamondRock Hospitality by 2.8% in the third quarter.
+Bank of New York Mellon Corp now owns 2,350,966 shares of the real estate investment trust’s stock valued at $22,217,000 after buying an additional 62,963 shares in the last quarter.
+Schonfeld Strategic Advisors LLC bought a new position in shares of DiamondRock Hospitality in the third quarter valued at about $113,000.
+Finally, BNP Paribas Arbitrage SA raised its holdings in shares of DiamondRock Hospitality by 22.1% in the third quarter.
+BNP Paribas Arbitrage SA now owns 386,615 shares of the real estate investment trust’s stock valued at $3,654,000 after buying an additional 69,980 shares during the last quarter.
+Institutional investors own 99.96% of the company’s stock.

-A number of analysts have recently commented on the stock.
-The Goldman Sachs Group boosted their price objective on shares of DiamondRock Hospitality from $10.00 to $11.00 and gave the stock a “sell” rating in a research report on Wednesday.
-Zacks Investment Research downgraded shares of DiamondRock Hospitality from a “buy” rating to a “hold” rating in a research note on Monday, March 14th.
-Wells Fargo & Company lifted their target price on DiamondRock Hospitality from $10.50 to $11.00 and gave the company an “overweight” rating in a research report on Thursday, March 10th.
-StockNews.com began coverage on DiamondRock Hospitality in a research report on Thursday, March 31st.
-They set a “hold” rating for the company.
-Finally, Raymond James lowered DiamondRock Hospitality from an “outperform” rating to a “market perform” rating in a research report on Monday, January 10th.
-One analyst has rated the stock with a sell rating, five have issued a hold rating and three have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus target price of $10.21.
+A number of equities analysts have weighed in on DRH shares.
+Wells Fargo & Company boosted their target price on shares of DiamondRock Hospitality from $10.50 to $11.00 and gave the stock an “overweight” rating in a research note on Thursday, March 10th.
+Raymond James cut shares of DiamondRock Hospitality from an “outperform” rating to a “market perform” rating in a research report on Monday, January 10th.
+StockNews.com started coverage on DiamondRock Hospitality in a research report on Thursday, March 31st.
+They issued a “hold” rating on the stock.
+Zacks Investment Research cut DiamondRock Hospitality from a “buy” rating to a “hold” rating in a research note on Monday, March 14th.
+Finally, The Goldman Sachs Group upped their price target on DiamondRock Hospitality from $10.00 to $11.00 and gave the company a “sell” rating in a research note on Wednesday.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and three have issued a buy rating to the company.
+According to data from MarketBeat.com, DiamondRock Hospitality currently has an average rating of “Hold” and an average price target of $10.21.

 DiamondRock Hospitality Company is a self-advised real estate investment trust (REIT) that is an owner of a leading portfolio of geographically diversified hotels concentrated in top gateway markets and destination resort locations.
 The Company owns 31 premium quality hotels with over 10,000 rooms.
 The Company has strategically positioned its hotels to be operated both under leading global brand families as well as unique boutique hotels in the lifestyle segment.